Culminating Projects & Presentations (Criteria 1E & 2E)

 Rubrics

-Â鶹¹ÙÍø has created rubrics for each of the language categories that schools may use to evaluate student work.Ìý
+Â鶹¹ÙÍø has created rubrics for each of the language categories that schools may use to evaluate student work.Ìý The rubrics are available in two styles:Ìý (1) simplified "checklist" style andÌý(2) 2-page standard style.Ìý Both use the same language to describe what students should be able to do at each proficiency level.

-The aforementioned rubrics are available in the 10 most common languages of our state's English Language Learners.Ìý Click on the desired language below to down a version of the Culminating Project Rubric in that language.
+The standards rubrics are available in the 10 most common languages of our state's English Language Learners.Ìý Click on the desired language below to down a version of the Culminating Project Rubric in that language.

 Arabic | Mandarin Chinese |